ChenyangQiQi/FateZero/README.md

 - [x] Release the edit config for teaser
 - [ ] Memory and runtime profiling and tune-a-video optimization
-- [ ] More detailed description of our environment and More Hands-on guidance
+- [ ] More detailed description of our environment and Hands-on guidance of hyperparameters tuning
 - [ ] Release configs for other result and in-the-wild dataset
 - [ ] Release more application